kontent-ai/custom-element-starter-react/README.md

 ## Getting Started

 The integration is created with [Create React App](https://create-react-app.dev/).

+This template aims to showcase the possibilities.
+It is storing the data from the displayed input, it is observing another text element specified in the configuration, and displays the context provided by the Kontent.ai app.

+It is also showcasing how you can select other content items as well as assets within the custom element.
 First you will need to install npm dependencies with `npm install`.
 Then use `npm run build` to build the integration or `npm run start` to start a local development server.
 See https://create-react-app.dev/docs/available-scripts for more scripts.